noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 **Hive managed table**<br>
 If the data is not in HDFS, we can also create a Hive table and load data into it directly.
 Or if the data is in HDFS and we want to create a Hive table that will have ownership of this data, we can create a Hive table.
-These tables are called managed table.
+These tables are called managed tables.
 If we don't specify external keyword in the create table command, it would a be Hive managed table.
 When we drop Hive managed table, both metadata and data would be gone.